Host Plant Suitability of Tuta absoluta Meyrick (Lepidoptera: Gelechiidae) on Four Plant Species

 Department of Plant Protection, Faculty of Agricultural Science and Technology, Sivas University of Science and Technology, Gultepe, Mecnun Otyakmaz Cd No:1, 58000 Sivas Merkez, Sivas, Türkiye

-Abstract: Tomato leaf miner [Tuta absoluta Meyrick (Lepidoptera: Gelehiidae)] is a major pest causing significant losses in tomato crops.
-This study investigated the host plant potential, and growth and development of T. absoluta when fed on four plant species, including three Solanaceous (Solanum lycopersicum L., Solanum nigrum L. and Solanum tuberosum L.) species and a species from Chenopodiaceae family (Chenopodium album L.).
-Egg hatching, larval, pupal and total development periods of T. absoluta were recorded to assess the completed life cycle of T. absoluta.
-Results showed that T. absoluta fed on solanaceous plants successfully completed its life cycle.
-However, its lifecycle remained incomplete on C. album, causing mortality, during the egg stage.
-Tomato leaf miner completed their toral life span in the shortest duration when S. nigrum was used as the host plant, while life duration was similar in the case of S. lycopersicum and S. tuberosum host plants.
-The highest survival rate (38.34%) of tomato leaf miners was observed on S. nigrum plant, followed by S. nigrum (36.67%), S. lycopersicum (33.34%).
-Contrarily C. album (Amaranthaceae family) proved to be an unsuitable host plant for T. absolute, highlighting the importance of host plant selection in managing this pest.
+Abstract: Tomato leaf miner [Tuta absoluta Meyrick (Lepitoptera: Gelehiidae)] is a major pest causing significant losses in tomato crops.
+This study examined the growth and development of T. absoluta when fed on four host plant species.
+The host plant potential of three species from Solanaceae family (Solanum lycopersicum L., Solanum tuberosum L., Solanum nigrum L.) and one species from Chenopodiaceae family (Chenopodium album L.) was evaluated.
+Key development parameters including egg hatching, larval, pupal and total development periods of T. absoluta were recorded to assess the completed life cycle of T. absoluta, from egg to adult.
+The results showed that T. absoluta fed on solanaceous plants successfully completed its life cycle, but failed to complete life cycle on C. album, where larvae died during the egg stage.
+It was determined that the stage of all periods obtained in S. nigrum plants.
+In S. lycopersicum and S. tuberosum plants, values close to each other were obtained.
+The highest survival rate was observed in S. nigrum plant.
+This study concludes that S. nigrum, S. lycopersicum and S. tuberosum plants (Solanaceae family) are suitable hosts for T. absoluta, whereas C. album (Amaranthaceae family) is non-conducive for its development.

-Keywords: Tomato leaf miner, Host plant preference, development period, pest management.
+Keywords: Host plant preference, development period, pest management, Solanaceae plants, tomato pests, tomato leaf miner.

 *Corresponding author: Pervin Erdogan